dombrant/100-days-of-code/r1-log.md

 ### R1D97 (July 25th, 2018)
 Today I created a quick script in Node.js to download the images for the demo website for my Blurry Image Load library (instead of using remote links from the random websites I found them on).
 I used the download library, which was very easy to get working.

+### R1D98 (July 26th, 2018)
+Today I finished creating the demo page for my Blurry Image Load library, and I got it working on GitHub Pages.
+I also got some work done on my portfolio website, including adding some accessibility attributes for the SVGs used.